nf-core/eager/docs/usage.md

-Sometimes a newly downloaded and set up nf-core/eager pipeline will encounter an issue where a run almost immediately crashes (e.g. at `fastqc`, `outputdocumentation` etc.) saying the tool could not be found or similar.
+Sometimes a newly downloaded and set up nf-core/eager pipeline will encounter an issue where a run almost immediately crashes (e.g. at `fastqc`, `output_documentation` etc.) saying the tool could not be found or similar.

 #### I am running Docker